MLPro-sudo/MLPro-sudo.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> There are 78498 prime numbers between 1 and 1000000, the largest of which is 999983
 ```

-That is pretty cool!
+Isn't that cool!

-I hoped you enjoyed learning about Primes, and one way to search for them using Python.
+I hoped you enjoyed learning about Primes, and one of the many ways to search for them using Python.

 ---